MidnightDreamerX17/skill20/Rules.md

 Healing Kits can be used to restore a number of hit points equal to the target's Constitution score.
 However, this requires an extended check with a difficulty of 100, and a time scale of 1 hour per roll.

+## Learning New Skills

+The fastest way to learn new skills is to perform the following steps:

+1. Find a guild, order, temple, etc. that is willing to teach you the skill. **Advanced** skills generally require that you have achieved the rank of Master in a guild before a guildmaster will teach you one.
+2. Train for a week.
+Magic, psionic, and advanced skills require a whole month.
+3. Pay 100 XP for the first level of the skill.

+It is also possible for a character to learn skills from their own party members.
+This requires 100 XP plus additional requirements.
+The requirements for such a process are detailed in each skill's description.

 ## Combat

 ### Initiative